Optimize Your Android App Performance: Tips & Best Practices.

 2. Minimize Activity Leak

 Activity leaks can occur in Android apps when activities are not properly managed, leading to memory leaks and decreased app performance.
-To minimize activity leaks, developers can follow these best practices:
+To minimize activity leaks, follow these best practices:

 Release resources when activities are destroyed: